 Global Burden of Disease Technical Training Workshop

-The GBD Technical Training Workshop provides opportunities for hands-on work using the methods, tools, data, and visualizations of GBD, as well as a forum for discussing the implications of results and future work of the GBD study.
-The workshop includes instruction in the methods behind the GBD approach, key assessment factors for data, the principles that underlie the analytic process, and how to interpret results.
+The focus of the GBD Technical Training Workshop is to provide opportunities for hands-on work using the methods, tools, data, and visualizations of GBD, as well as a forum for discussing the implications of results and future work of the GBD study.
+The workshop includes instruction in the methods behind the GBD approach, key assessment factors for data, the principles underlying the analytic process, and how to interpret results.
 Training sessions are intended to promote debate, discussion, and an open exchange of ideas.

-For questions and information regarding future GBD Technical Training Workshops, please contact [email protected].
+For questions and information regarding future GBD Technical Training Workshop, please contact email@example.com.

 Policy workshops concentrate on implications of analyses undertaken by IHME and the translation of these analyses into relevant policies to be pursued by national and international agencies.
 Policy workshops are intended to provide decision-makers with strategies for effective resource allocation for health programs and initiatives, as well as to develop their skills in analyzing and understanding data.